devlooped/Extensions.AI/readme.md

     { "user", "What is 101*3?" },
 };

-IChatClient chat = new OpenAIChatClient(Env.Get("OPENAI_API_KEY")!, "o3-mini");
+IChatClient chat = new OpenAIChatClient(Env.Get("OPENAI_API_KEY")!, "gpt-5");

 var options = new ChatOptions
 {
-    ModelId = "o4-mini",                    // 👈 can override the model on the client
+    ModelId = "gpt-5-mini",                 // 👈 can override the model on the client
-    ReasoningEffort = ReasoningEffort.High, // 👈 or Medium/Low, extension property
+    ReasoningEffort = ReasoningEffort.High, // 👈 or Medium/Low/Minimal, extension property
 };

 var response = await chat.GetResponseAsync(messages, options);
 ```

+> [!TIP]
+> We provide support for the newest `Minimal` reasoning effort in the just-released
+> GPT-5 model family.

 ### Web Search